 As your business grows and your website starts to get more traffic, you also need to consider factors such as speed and security.
-BigCommerce offers industry-leading uptime at 99.9%, this essentially means that your store is only at risk of being down a few minutes per year, versus a couple days.
+BigCommerce offers industry-leading uptime at 99.9%, this essentially means that your store is only at risk of being down a few minutes per year, versus a couple of days.
 They also offer faster load page times for better conversions and improved customer experience as well as uncompromising security.

 BigCommerce is a great choice for startups and small businesses.
 But if you want to scale your business with BigCommerce you’re somewhat limited and it’s going to cost you.
-Every BigCommerce plan comes with an annual sales cap, this means you’ll be automatically upgraded to a higher priced plan once your annual online sales go over that limit.
+Every BigCommerce plan comes with an annual sales cap, this means you’ll be automatically upgraded to a higher-priced plan once your annual online sales go over that limit.

 WooCommerce offers unlimited images and galleries, unlimited products, and it has the ability to handle thousands of transactions per minute so you can grow your traffic and skyrocket your sales.

-Plus, since WooCommerce is a open-source eCommerce application, you have complete control of your online store and have the opportunity to scale your business exactly how you want.
+Plus, since WooCommerce is an open-source eCommerce application, you have complete control of your online store and have the opportunity to scale your business exactly how you want.
 You are responsible for maintaining updates, backups, and the security of your site.
 But this also means that you have more options for scaling your business such as caching, picking and choosing extensions and plugins, and more.
 As your online store grows though, you will need to upgrade your WooCommerce hosting plan.

 But, since WordPress and WooCommerce are leaders in the industry and have such a huge community, there are a lot of developers who work specifically with these platforms.
-This means you can easily find a developer who can help you scale your online store to your needs.
+This means you can easily find a professional developer who can help you scale your online store to your needs.